Our team consists of dedicated, passionate individuals working together to fulfill the mission of the Southwest Florida Music Education Center.

 Interested in joining our team?
 Visit our Careers page to view current job opportunities.

-The Southwest Florida Music Education Center brings community access to cutting edge music education programs developed in partnership with the Berklee Institute for Arts Education and Special Needs (BIAESN), including continuing education opportunities for music teachers with a focus on teaching students with disabilities.
-To learn more about BIAESN, visit college.berklee.edu/biaesn.
+The Southwest Florida Music Education Center brings community access to cutting edge music education programs developed in partnership with the Berklee Institute for Accessible Arts Education (BIAAE), including continuing education opportunities for music teachers with a focus on teaching students with disabilities.
+To learn more about BIAAE, visit college.berklee.edu/biaae.

 Rob founded the Southwest Florida Music Education Center in 2019.
 His daughter’s desire to become a professional musician while overcoming multiple language and anxiety-related challenges inspired him to create the transitional musical program for young adults who are neurodiverse.
 In his leadership role as president and chair of the Board, Rob brings more than 30 years’ experience in nonprofit management, program design, fundraising, marketing and community engagement.